mondrian-framework/mondrian-framework/packages/docs/docs/docs/model/02-typing.md

 field.

 However, this description wouldn't be too useful if there wasn't a way to actually create values conforming to the types we define.
-That's why the Mondrian framework also exposes many utility methods and types to bridge the gap between Typescript's and Mondrian's type systems.
+That's why the Mondrian framework also exposes many utility methods and types to bridge the gap between TypeScript's and Mondrian's type systems.

 ## Type inference

-You may have noticed that all the Mondrian types are closely related to Typescript
+You may have noticed that all the Mondrian types are closely related to TypeScript ones. `model.number()` is related to `number`, `model.string()` to `string` and so on.
-ones: Mondrian primitives can easily be mapped to Typescript's (`model.number()` is `number`, `model.string()` is `string`, and so on); the same applies for complex types like objects, arrays and optional values.
+The same applies for complex types like objects, arrays and optional values.

-Thanks to this resemblance, every Mondrian type can be turned into a corresponding Typescript type thanks to the `model.Infer` type:
+Thanks to this resemblance, every Mondrian type can be turned into a corresponding TypesScript type using the `model.Infer` utility type:

 ```ts showLineNumbers
 const Model = model.number()